andrewsantarin/FlexLayout/README.md

 		],
 	},
 	"borders": [ // Optional
-		// You can specify 4 borders in total across 4 sides.
+		// You can specify up to 4 borders in total across 4 sides.
 		// 1 border = 1 side
 		{
 			"type": "border",